NTag/joto-svg/README.md

 ## Acknowledgment

 Code in `./joto-text` comes from Joto's webapp; I made some small changes so it works in a node environment, but all credits go to Joto.

+## Related packages

+- [joto-api](https://github.com/NTag/joto-api): send SVGs to your Joto with NodeJS